JakeRoyRandall/porch-parcel-ruby/README.md

 ```

 `--html` writes a standalone warm porch-style shelf report with proportional parcel rectangles, labels, dimensions, orientation, unplaced IDs, occupied/total/usable area, and a visibly striped, accessible marker for each blocked cell.
 It has no external assets and will not replace an existing report unless `--force` is supplied.
 Terminal output is still printed as usual.

+`--json` replaces the terminal report with one deterministic JSON object containing shelf dimensions, strategy, blocked coordinates, placed parcel geometry and rotation flags, unplaced IDs, occupied area, and usable area.
+Diagnostics remain on stderr, so stdout can be piped to another tool.

 `first-fit` is the default and preserves input order. `area` stably sorts parcels by decreasing area before using the same deterministic placement scan.
 Reports identify the chosen strategy.